RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 #### Example 10

 In this example we rotate the original source path through 180 degrees.
-The point mappings remain unchanged and the simulated interpolation code appears to agree with !AWViewer even though the intermediate steps are less than aesthetically pleasing
+The point mappings remain unchanged and the simulated interpolation appears to agree with !AWViewer even though the intermediate steps are less than aesthetically pleasing

 ![Blend Group Polyline](./media/polyline-rotate-source-path-180.png)